 - to manage and meet contractual and statutory obligations;

 In addition, CCTV footage specifically may be used for the following purposes:

 - detecting and deterring criminal or inappropriate behaviour on our premises;

 - monitoring the safety and security of our staff, residents, contractors and visitors, and completing incident investigations; and

 - reviewing the actions of any person at any of our site, including our staff, contractors or visitors.

 We will always try to collect information from you directly.
 But in some circumstances, we may also collect your information from:

 - you indirectly (including through the enquiry about or use of services and facilities, including through our websites and social media channels);

 - your representative, or any person you have authorised to act on your behalf;

-- healthcare practitioners who are involved in your care (with your consent); and
+- healthcare practitioners who are involved in your care (with your consent); or

 If you do not provide us with the personal information we reasonably request, we may be unable to provide you with the products or services that you are requesting.